Open-Attestation/documentation-website/docs/ethereum-section/wrap-document-eth.md

   |-- certificate-2.json
 ```

-In the `wrapped-documents` directory, you will find the wrapped documents that will be issued on the document store using `merkleRoot` in the next article.
+In the `wrapped-documents` directory, you will find the wrapped documents that will be issued to the document store in the next article.

 ## Wrapping a single document
 This is an alternative way.
 Instead of wrapping all documents in a folder in a batch, you can also wrap a single document at a time.